llm-bible/llm-bible.github.io/_publications/gabashvili2023impact.markdown

 ---
 layout: publication
-title: The Impact And Applications Of Chatgpt&#58; A Systematic Review Of Literature Reviews
+title: 'The Impact And Applications Of Chatgpt: A Systematic Review Of Literature Reviews'
 authors: Gabashvili Irene S.
 conference: "Arxiv"
 year: 2023